linnarsson-lab/adult-human-brain/README.md

 ## Browser

-The dataset can be browsed at [CELLxGENE](https://cellxgene.cziscience.com/collections/283d65eb-dd53-496d-adb7-7570c7caa443).
+The dataset can be browsed at [CELLxGENE](https://cellxgene.cziscience.com/collections/283d65eb-dd53-496d-adb7-7570c7caa443) ([more information](https://cellxgene.cziscience.com/)).
 There is one browser per dissection, and one browser per supercluster.
+A browser for the combined non-neuronal cells is also available (but note that some immune cells are found in the Miscellaneous supercluster).

 ## Data availability